ReportsVena vs Aleph

 Vena Solutions

 Vena is the leading Excel-native FP&A platform purpose-built for the Microsoft technology ecosystem.
-Backed by Vista Equity Partners and headquartered in Toronto, Vena has a large installed base across the mid-market and lower enterprise.
+Backed by Vista Equity Partners ($300M CAD Series C, 2021) and headquartered in Toronto, Vena serves over 2,000 customers with approximately 700 employees globally.

 Vena's architecture centers on CubeFLEX, a proprietary OLAP database behind Excel.
 Finance teams model, plan and report in Excel while Vena provides dimensional structure, workflow, versioning and audit trails.
 The platform covers budgeting, forecasting, workforce planning, scenario modeling, financial consolidation and reporting.